fkarg/fkarg.github.io/drafts/longtermplans.md

 - Execution: Actually working on the collected Tasks, in a way to make progress on them.

+One pretty important factor is the timeframe you plan for.
+It can be anything you are comfortable with, but I would recommend a one-week-cycle as a basis, maybe with a complementary one-month-cycle and a four-month-cycle for getting a better overview on the big-picture problems you are tackling.
+But the weekly cycle is essential to enable continuos execution of your goals.

+A very important part is the review section.
+The goal is to get a bigger-picture perspective about the goals you are working on, primarily how

+what you are doing

+, where you get an overview of the bigger picture, what is going on with your goals, how it is going, and problems you are stuck at.

+Here you can see if you are actually making progress, or if you need to slightly adjust your approach to get closer to your goal.

+## Improving your Execution System

 There are multiple execution systems out there, each working for some people and not for others.
 A pretty common one is GTD, short for 'Getting Things Done'.